garrekstemo/FTIRFiles/README.md

 # SpectrumFiles.jl

-SpectrumFiles.jl contains the data read/write functionality for vibrational polariton experiments using a JASCO 4600 FT-IR (Fourier Transform Infrared Spectrometer).
+SpectrumFiles.jl reads text files from a JASCO 4600 FT-IR (Fourier Transform Infrared Spectrometer).
+It does not read the .jws files.
+Instead the user must export raw data to a .csv or other text file format.
+SpectrumFiles.jl parses the file and stores metadata and xy data in a Julia type called `Spectrum`.

 This code will be made available upon publication in the interest of promoting open and reproducible science.
 SpectrumFiles is not written with